-Prague Castle - presentation of every architectural style of the last millennium
+Prague Castle - a presentation of every architectural style of the last millennium

 Prague City Centre - Old Town